Simon Elwes: Later years

 Viscount Camrose to do a conversation piece of leading members of White's club, of which he was a member.
 The sitters were Lord Birkenhead, Douglas Fairbanks Jr., David Stirling, Evelyn Waugh and the Duke of Devonshire set in the coffee room of the club.
 In 1960, Elwes joined an exhibition of other portraitists at the Portraits, Inc. gallery on West 51st St. in Manhattan.

 In 1963, he held an exhibition of his work at the Palm Beach Galleries which included portraits of the Hon.
 John Hay Whitney, (a former ambassador to the Court of St. James's), Eleanor Robson Belmont, Madame Alain Bertrand, Mr. & Mrs. John S. Borden, Mrs. Henry Pomeroy Davison, William Cox Wright and Randolph Churchill.

 In 1967, Elwes was made a full member of the Royal Academy.
-One observer, who witnessed him there in his later years, recalls him as being: "Handsome, fresh of complexion, finely dressed, with a scarlet flower in his buttonhole, he enriched the proceedings with his smile, no less than with his air of being a visitor from a world more carefree and elegant than the one in which deficits and disappointments were certain to be discussed."
+One observer, who witnessed him there in his later years, recalled: "Handsome, fresh of complexion, finely dressed, with a scarlet flower in his buttonhole, he enriched the proceedings with his smile, no less than with his air of being a visitor from a world more carefree and elegant than the one in which deficits and disappointments were certain to be discussed."
 Many of Elwes' paintings can be found in museums, palaces and academies around the world.
 Some of his early sketches form part of Mark Birley's private collection at Annabel's nightclub in Berkeley Square.

-In the last months of his life, he had to be pushed about in a wheelchair, hardly able to speak.
-Even though his face had grown thinner and paler, had a look of the greatest nobility.
+In the last months of his life, he had to be pushed about in a wheelchair and was hardly able to speak.
+Even though his face had grown thinner and paler, he had a look of the greatest nobility.
 Elwes died on 6 August 1975, in Amberley, West Sussex.
 He and his wife Gloria had four sons, Peter, father of painter Luke Elwes, Giles, who died in infancy, Tim and Dominick, who died one month after his father.
-His wife died in October of that year.
+Simon Elwes' wife died in October of that year.